How and when you can apply zero-rated VAT to exported goods.

 - receive full payment for the goods

-For the treatment of deposits and progress payments see paragraph 11.5.
+For the treatment of deposits and progress payments, read paragraph 11.5.

 You need not account for VAT if you:

-- supply and export goods which you are to install outside the EC for your customer (the supply takes place in the country where the goods are installed)
+- supply and export goods which you are to install outside the UK for your customer (the supply takes place in the country where the goods are installed)

-- export goods outside the EC temporarily for exhibition or processing
+- export goods temporarily for exhibition or processing

-- export goods outside the EC on sale or return, where the goods remain your property until they are sold
+- export goods on sale or return, where the goods remain your property until they are sold

-When transferring goods from your UK business to your branch outside the EC you need proof of export as evidence that you have transferred your goods.
+When transferring goods from your UK business to your branch outside the UK you need proof of export as evidence that you have transferred your goods.

-Transfer of goods from your UK business to a branch outside the EC is not a supply but you must declare to us any goods returned to the UK, and retain the details.
+A transfer of goods from your UK business to a branch outside the UK is not a supply, but you must make an import declaration for any goods returned to the UK and retain the details.
 You can deduct any related input tax subject to the normal rules but do not include the value of any transferred goods as an output in box 6 of your VAT Return.

-You must account for VAT on goods destined for export outside the EC which have been accidentally lost, destroyed or stolen in the UK as follows:
+You must account for VAT on goods destined for export which have been accidentally lost, destroyed or stolen in the UK as follows:

 - before you supplied them — no VAT is due

-- you supplied them for direct export - no VAT is due provided that evidence of loss, destruction or theft is held, for example an insurance claim, police investigation and so on
+- you supplied them for direct export — no VAT is due provided that evidence of loss, destruction or theft is held, for example an insurance claim or a police investigation

 - you supplied them for indirect export — VAT is due at the appropriate rate if the goods have been delivered to or collected by the overseas person, or their agent, in the UK